carpentries-incubator/gap-lesson/_episodes/02-some-objects.md

 So far we have met three types of GAP types:

-* simple objects such as integers, rationals, booleans, permutations,
+* simple objects such as integers, rationals, booleans, permutations;

-* composite objects such as _lists_,
+* composite objects such as _lists_;

 * objects with more complex internal representation, such as groups.

-In this section, we will demonstrate some other examples of basic objects existing in GAP (the system is extendable, so one can introduce new types of objects, but this is beyond the scope of this lesson!).
+In this section, we will demonstrate some other examples of basic objects that exist in GAP (the system is extendable, so one can introduce new types of objects, but this is beyond the scope of this lesson!).

 Some other simple objects are floats, cyclotomics and finite field elements: